Replacement Strategies for Farm Machinery

 Operators who trade machinery frequently may find that leasing or rollover ownership plans are more feasible for them than conventional purchase plans.
 These options are discussed later.

 Replace something every year.
 A second approach is to try to replace one or two pieces of machinery every year.
 The goal is to spend about the same amount on new equipment each year.
 This avoids having to make a very large cash outlay in any one year.
 However, it also could result in replacing machinery before it is really necessary.

 This strategy often is used by operators who prefer to finance machinery purchases out of their annual cash flow rather than with borrowed money.
 It works best when the net cash income of the operation is fairly constant from year to year or when significant cash reserves are available.

 Replace when cash is available.
 A third approach is to postpone major machinery purchases until a year when cash income is higher than average.
 This keeps the machinery purchase from cutting into funds needed for other purposes such as family living and debt servicing.
-It also helps to level out income for income tax purposes, although the flatter federal tax rates and the ability to use income averaging have made this less of a consideration than in previous years.
+It also helps to level out income for income tax purposes, although rapid depreciation methods and the ability to use income averaging have made this less of a consideration than in previous years.
 The biggest disadvantage of this strategy is that it is very hard to predict when extra cash will be available.
 Furthermore, a machine may become seriously unreliable before the business has sufficient funds to replace it.